 The boundary scan register is connected to all the input and bidirectional balls on the SRAM.
+The x36 configuration has a 73-bit long register and the x18 configuration has a 54-bit long register.

-The boundary scan register is loaded with the contents of the RAM I/O ring when the TAP controller is in the Capture-DR state and is then placed between the TDI and TDO balls when the controller is moved to the Shift-DR state.
-The EXTEST, SAMPLE/PRELOAD, and SAMPLE Z instructions can be used to capture the contents of the I/O ring.
+The boundary scan register is loaded with the contents of the RAM I/O ring when the TAP controller is in the Capture-DR state and is then placed between the TDI and TDO balls when the controller moves to the Shift-DR state.
+The EXTEST, SAMPLE/PRELOAD, and SAMPLE Z instructions are used to capture the contents of the I/O ring.

-The Boundary Scan Order on page 18 show the order in which the bits are connected.
+The Boundary Scan Exit Order on page 17 show the order in which the bits are connected.
 Each bit corresponds to one of the bumps on the SRAM package.
 The MSB of the register is connected to TDI and the LSB is connected to TDO.